University of Wisconsin–Oshkosh: Greek life

 Among campus dormant chapters, Phi Sigma Kappa was present since 1925, first as the Periclean Club, which in 1965 renamed itself as a chapter of Phi Sigma Epsilon, closing with most other groups in the late 1970s.
 Its national merged with the larger and older Phi Sigma Kappa in 1985, and its alumni remain active today.
+Phi Beta Sigma was founded in 1984 but is currently inactive.
+Delta Chi became dormant in December 2022.

 From this downturn, fraternities and sororities began to re-emerge in the mid-1980s, according to the Fraternity & Sorority Life office.

-Student media
+Media

 The school's newspaper is the award-winning Advance-Titan, a weekly publication produced by students.
 It was founded in 1894 by students and faculty.

 The school's radio station, WRST-FM 90.3, is located in the Arts & Communications building.
 The call letters stand for "Radio Station of the Titans."
 The station carries Wisconsin Public Radio and student programming.